DavidAbram/do-ssl/README.md

 4. Execute ``./issue.sh``.
 This will generate a certificate on a master server in ``/etc/letsencrypt/live/<first_domain>/`` for every 100 domains in ``domains.txt``.

-5. Configure nginx (example provided) to consume the issued certificates.

 ### Auto-renew SSL certificates

 If you successfully issued the certificate, you can configure auto-renewal.
 Auto-renewal is achieved using systemd service (timer) on master server: